AkaashThawani/uniTrade-team1/README.md

 - Analytical tools for tracking performance and backtesting strategies.

 #### Day-to-Day Activities:
-- Monitoring market conditions and relevant news throughout the trading day.
 - Placing buy and sell orders based on technical analysis and market trends.
 - Reviewing and adjusting trading strategies based on performance and market shifts.
-- Participating in online trading communities for insights and sharing experiences.

 **Product Backlog Items as User Stories:**